BrennerG/MA/README.md

   - ~~run on trou~~
   - ~~make it learn~~
   - ~~use GAT~~
-  - does it matter if the UD graph inputs are one-/bi-directional?
   - Experiments
-    - parameter sweeps
-    - embeddings Glove/BERT/AlBERT/RoBERTa
+    - ~~parameter sweeps~~
+      - do another for network depth (num of GatConv Layers) _current_
     - node weight aggregation (train it?) _important - do extensively_
+    - does it matter if the UD graph inputs are one-/bi-directional?
     - graph preprocessing? (ideas in ud_preproc.py)
-  - extend to 4Lang
+    - extend to 4Lang _optional yet_
 * revisit changes for BERT and Random Baselines in pipeline!
 * __QA-GNN Baseline__
   - run QA-GNN